psicostat/Introduction2R_EN/docs/12-dataframe.md

 ## 4  4 Davide      M  22        Arts    29.2
 ## 5  5  Elisa      F  24  Psychology    24.8

-# Nuovo dataset con le stesse colonne ma diverso nome
+# New data with the same columns, but named differently
-new_row = data.frame(
+new_data = data.frame(
   Id = 6,
   Name = "Marta",
   Sex = "F",      # note "Sex" instead of "Gender"